 To carry out this mission, NIMH, as established by the Mental Health Act of 1946 and in accordance with Title IV of the Public Health Service Act, conducts and supports biomedical and behavioral research, health services research, research training, and health information dissemination with respect to the causes, diagnosis, treatment, management, and prevention of mental illnesses.
 As mental health is an important part of overall health, NIMH invests in research on adaptive and maladaptive behaviors to better understand mental function and dysfunction.

 NIMH supports research and research training through extramural activities and conducts research and research training through intramural activities.
 Through its extramural program, NIMH supports more than 3,000 research grants and contracts annually at universities, academic health centers, and other research institutions across the country and around the world.
 The NIMH Extramural Research Program is organized into four scientific funding Divisions – the Division of Neuroscience and Basic Behavioral Science, the Division of Translational Research, the Division of Services and Intervention Research, and the Division of AIDS Research.
-NIMH staff manage and administer the extramural research grants and contracts that support cutting-edge scientific discovery in basic, translational, and implementation science that aims to transform understanding and treatment of mental illnesses across the lifespan, from prenatal development to late life.
+NIMH staff manage and administer the extramural research grants and contracts that support cutting-edge scientific discovery in basic, translational, comparative effectiveness, and implementation science that aims to transform understanding and treatment of mental illnesses across the lifespan, from prenatal development to late life.

 To deliver high quality, impactful research and promote translation of such research into clinical practice, services delivery, and policy, NIMH developed the Strategic Plan for Research to advance our mission and guide research over a five-year period.
 The NIMH Strategic Plan for Research builds on the successes of previous NIMH Strategic Plans, provides a framework for research to leverage new opportunities for scientific exploration, and addresses new challenges in mental health.
 In this Strategic Plan for Research, NIMH outlines four high-level Goals as follows: